 - Robust cleaning regimes have been developed to (for example), more regularly clean ‘shared’ surfaces such as desks, trolleys, security trays, and washrooms

 - A COVID-19 briefing session is given to all staff prior to the arrival of every aircraft to remind them of these measures.

 These preventative measures have been designed to minimise the chances of contamination and cross-contamination in an effort to reduce the likelihood of COVID-19 spreading on Island.
-COVID-19 marshals are available at the Airport if visitors have any queries or concerns which they may wish to raise.

 Visitors to the Airport, especially those arriving from COVID-19 infected countries are asked to adhere to the following measures to assist the Airport with minimising COVID-19 spread:

 - Wear your face mask unless otherwise directed to do so

 - Regularly sanitise your hands, particularly before and after using ‘shared’ surfaces (desks, washrooms, security trays, etc.)

 - Keep your distance from other people wherever possible.